top of page

 Jackson Crawford Interview

-In mid-December, I had the honor of being interviewed by Dr. Jackson Crawford, an expert in Old Norse language and mythology and the author of many books on the subject.
-Initiatlly the live conversation was only accessible to Dr. Crawford’s Patreon supporters (and a handful of my own), but it is now available to all in its entirety.
+Aric recently had the honor of being interviewed by Dr. Jackson Crawford, an expert in Old Norse language and mythology and the author of many books on the subject.
+Watch the interview in full here or on YouTube.
+If, after watching, you enjoy, please support Aric's work and that of Dr. Crawford, by giving it a thumbs up on YouTube.

 viking ship.jpeg